HC stays proceedings against Kejriwal in criminal defamation case

 The chief minister challenged the magistrate’s order before a sessions court, which dismissed his plea.

 He then challenged the sessions court order in the high court, saying the trial court failed to appreciate that his tweet was not intended or likely to harm the complainant.
-(AGENCIES)
+(PTI)

 Editorial